Skip to content

 Initialization»

-Previously described in Run Initializing, in Pulumi the initialization will run:
+As described in Run Initializing, Pulumi initialization runs the following:

 • pulumi login with your configured login URL

-• pulumi stack select --create --select with your configured Pulumi stack name (the one you set in vendor-specific settings, not the Spacelift Stack name)
+• pulumi stack select --create --select with your configured Pulumi stack name (set in vendor-specific settings, not the Spacelift Stack name)

 Planning»

-We run pulumi preview --refresh --diff --show-replacement-steps in order to show planned changes.
+We use pulumi preview --refresh --diff --show-replacement-steps to display planned changes.

 Applying»

-We run pulumi up --refresh --diff --show-replacement-steps in order to apply changes.
+We use pulumi up --refresh --diff --show-replacement-steps to apply changes.

 Additional CLI Arguments»

-Passing additional CLI arguments can be done via the SPACELIFT_PULUMI_CLI_ARGS_preview, the SPACELIFT_PULUMI_CLI_ARGS_up and the SPACELIFT_PULUMI_CLI_ARGS_destroy environment variables.
+You can pass additional CLI arguments using the SPACELIFT_PULUMI_CLI_ARGS_preview, SPACELIFT_PULUMI_CLI_ARGS_up, and SPACELIFT_PULUMI_CLI_ARGS_destroy environment variables.

 Policies»

-Most policies don't change at all.
-The one that changes most is the plan policy.
-Instead of the terraform raw plan in the terraform field, you'll get a pulumi field with the raw Pulumi plan and the following schema:
+Most policies remain unchanged.
+The main difference is with the plan policy.
+Instead of a raw Terraform plan in the terraform field, you’ll receive a pulumi field containing the raw Pulumi plan, following this schema:

 1